-My core research interests include multivariate non-linear spatial dependence structures, associated parameter estimation methods, spatial interpolation and simulation techniques as well as quantifying the effects of non-linear spatial dependence structures on dependent properties, such as solute transport behaviour.
+My core research interests include multivariate non-linear spatial dependence structures, associated parameter estimation methods, spatial interpolation and simulation techniques, inversion, as well as quantifying the effects of non-linear spatial dependence structures on dependent properties, such as solute transport behaviour.
 I apply geostatistical concepts for a variety of environmental parameters such as precipitation, hydraulic conductivity, solute concentrations in river sediments, soil moisture, and many more.
 These parameters affect the hydrological cycle in hydrosystems such as irrigated agricultural watersheds in arid environments, groundwater quality on regional scales, as well as the inclusion of secondary and censored (“measurements below detection limit”) information for hydrogeological assessments.

 More generally, I believe water is an essential natural resource.
 For meaningful management of this vital resource quantification of its states in all compartments is necessary which is an inherently collaborative endeavour.

 I was the Outstanding Student Paper Award Winner at the American Geophysical Union’s Fall Meeting (hydrology, 2009).

 My Erdős number is likely 5 (via MathSciNet).

 I am an environmental engineer and hydrogeologist.
 Since my dissertation, my research focuses on multidimensional spatial statistics, using copulae and their effects on physical-, chemical- or other dependent parameters.
 I think the link between real world data and effective models that describe data is the most important aspect of my research.